GoogleChrome/web.dev/src/site/content/en/learn/html/navigation/index.md

 is intuitive and not overwhelming.
 That said, there are no specific requirements for navigational elements.
 [MachineLearningWorkshop.com](https://machinelearningworkshop.com), being a single-page website, has a local navigation bar in the top right; this is where multi-page sites often put their global navigation.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/La9US0lz2juPUVWESfTw.png", alt="The front page of machinelearningworkshop.com, including the navigation bar at top-right", width="600", height="223" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/La9US0lz2juPUVWESfTw.png", alt="The front page of machinelearningworkshop.com, including the navigation bar at top-right.", width="600", height="223" %}

 If you are viewing this page on web.dev, you can spot a few navigational features.
 There is a breadcrumb above the title, an "on this page" table of contents after the title, and a "Learn HTML" table of contents that, depending on the width of your screen,